juftin/camply/README.md

 ### Running Locally with Python

 Don't work with Docker?
 No problem.
-Souce the `yellowstone-camping.env` file and run the python script (this requires the `requests` package to be installed):
+The docker image is based on Python `3.8.X`, but any version of Python 3 you have locally should suffice.
+Source the `yellowstone-camping.env` file and run the python script (this requires the `requests` package to be installed):

 ```shell
 source yellowstone-camping.env && python scripts/find_availability.py